On the derived functors of destabilization and of iterated loop functors: Constructing chain complexes

 \begin{proof} (Indications.
 See \cite{p_destab} for a proof in odd characteristic; the method adapts to $\field_2$.)
 Using the quadratic nature of the functors $R_s$, it is straightforward to reduced to the case $s=0$.

-This case is proved using the relationship between the Steenrod algebra and invariant theory, as in the work of Singer \cite{singer_invt_lambda}; one method is to embed the diagram in the $\field_2$-analogue of the chain complex $\Gamma _\bullet M$ considered by Hung and Sum \cite{hung_sum} (their arguments adapt to characteristic two). \end{proof}
+This case can be proved using the relationship between the Steenrod algebra and invariant theory, as in the work of Singer \cite{singer_invt_lambda}; one method is to embed the diagram in the $\field_2$-analogue of the chain complex $\Gamma _\bullet M$ considered by Nguy{\~\ecircumflex}n H. V. H{\uhorn}ng and Nguy{\~\ecircumflex}n Sum \cite{hung_sum} (their arguments adapt to characteristic two). \end{proof}

 Recall that the category of chain complexes for an abelian category is abelian.

 \begin{cor} There is an exact functor $\dcx : \amod \rightarrow \chcx (\amod)$ with values in $\nat$-graded chain complexes defined on an $\cala$-module $M$ by